HamzaOulaarbi/ML_Classification_Spam_Detection/README.md

 ML_Classification_Spam_Detection
 ## Task Details
 Explore text message data and create models to predict if a message is spam or not.
+Deploy the model with Streamlit : https://myspam-detection.herokuapp.com/ Deploy the application in Docker

 ## Conclusions